danielbair/homebrew-tap/README.md

 ## Installing

-1. libespeak
+1. aeneas 1.5.0.3
-2. espeak
+2. espeak 1.48.04 binaries and libraries
+3. espeak148 1.48.04 binaries and libraries
+4. libespeak 1.48.04 libraries only
+5. ffmpeg30 3.0.2

-Add the tap:
+Add this homebrew tap:

 `brew tap danielbair/tap`

 Then install as any other formula:

 `brew install danielbair/tap/libespeak`

+or

-`brew install danielbair/tap/espeak`
+`brew install aeneas`